-Information and assistance in forming a College student club are available in the Student Activities Office.
+Information and assistance in forming a College student club is available in the Student Activities Office.
 Campus clubs and organizations at Schoolcraft College are:

-African-American Student Association Beekeepers Club Chess Club Gay/Straight Alliance Gourmet Club Health Information Technology Club International Students Organization Intervarsity Christian Club Lady Ocelots Dance Team Music Club National Computer Graphics Association Occupational Therapy Club Phi Theta Kappa Quilting Club Edgerunners Ski Club Student Activities Board
+African-American Student Association Beekeepers Club Campus Crusade for Christ Chess Club Edgerunners Ski Club Gay, Lesbian, Straight Alliance Gourmet Club Habitat for Humanity Health Information Technology Club International Students Organization Music Club National Computer Graphics Association Occupational Therapy Club Ocelots Dance Team Otaku Anime Animation Club Phi Theta Kappa Honor Society Quilting Club Student Activities Board Students Against Hunger

-The Connection - Schoolcraft's Student Newspaper The Connection serves as a forum for expressing student opinion and a vehicle for reporting College and college-related activities and events from a student perspective.
+The Connection - Schoolcraft's Student Newspaper

+The Connection serves as a forum for expressing student opinion and a vehicle for reporting College and college-related activities and events from a student perspective.
 The Connection membership is open to all registered students on the basis of interest and demonstrated competency in writing, photography, layout, advertising, circulation or clerical skills.
 The Connection is distributed free to the campus community.
 Additional information and staff application forms are available in the Student Activities Office.